 - Over-the-counter pain relief medication: Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, may help.

-- Improving posture: Slouching, for example, can make the pain worse.
+- Improving posture: Slouching, for example, can worsen the pain.

 - Physical therapy: A physical therapist may suggest specific exercises or massage.

-- Back support: A person may need to choose a chair or mattress that supports their back better.
+- Back support: A person may need to choose a chair or mattress that better supports their back.

-- Rest during periods of inflammation: When symptoms are troublesome, try resting for a while.
+- Rest during periods of inflammation: When symptoms are troublesome, a person can try resting for a while.

 Alternative treatments